Shikhar-10/RISC-V_Chip_Tapeout_RTL2GDS/Week_0/Readme.md

+# Digital VLSI SOC Design and Planning

+#### The Digital VLSI SoC Design and Planning process begins with Chip Modelling (O1), where a C model is created from the design specifications and verified using a C-language testbench.
+This is followed by the RTL Architect Stage (O2), which produces a "soft copy" of the hardware using RTL languages like Verilog.
+The design then undergoes ASIC Synthesis, converting the RTL into a Gate Level Netlist while integrating various IPs.
+The SoC Integration Phase (O3) involves physical design steps such as floorplanning, placement, and routing to produce a GDSII file.
+Finally, the design is verified with DRC/LVS checks before being fabricated, resulting in the final chip (O4), which should be functionally equivalent to the initial models and architectures.
+A design that has been successfully manufactured and tested on a real chip is referred to as a "silicon-proven" design.
+---

 # System Information and Tool Installation Guide

 #### This guide provides instructions to install the essential EDA tools required for the RISC-V Chip Tapeout project.